openshift/installer/Documentation/install/azure/azure-terraform.md

 To configure a custom domain and the associated records in an Azure DNS zone (e.g., `${cluster_name}.foo.bar`):

 * The custom domain must be specified using `tectonic_base_domain`
-* The domain must be publically discoverable.
+* The domain must be publicly discoverable.
 The Tectonic installer uses the created record to access the cluster and complete configuration.
 See the Microsoft Azure documentation for instructions on how to [delegate a domain to Azure DNS][domain-delegation].
-* An Azure DNS zone which matches `tectonic_base_domain` must be created prior to running the installer.
+* An Azure DNS zone matching the chosen `tectonic_base_domain` must be created prior to running the installer.
 The full resource ID of the DNS zone must then be referenced in `tectonic_azure_external_dns_zone_id`

 ### Tectonic Account

-Register for a [Tectonic Account][register], which is free for up to 10 nodes.
-You must provide the cluster license and pull secret during installation.
+Register for a [Tectonic Account][register], free for up to 10 nodes.
+The cluster license and pull secret are required during installation.

 ### Azure CLI